All Episodes

 You know, people ask me all the time.

-They're like, Do you do you really like Han?
+They're like, do you really like Han?

-Because he he seems like a nut.
+Because he seems like a nut.

 Like the lady at church told me the next day.

-I I go to church down here in Palm City.
+I go to church down here in Palm City.

-She goes, Is he really?
+She goes, is he really?

-I said, No, he's a nice guy.
+I said, no, he's a nice guy.

 He's just crazy.

-Like his ideas are just nuts.
+Like, his ideas are just nuts.

-But listen, I I got limited time with you, so let me get to this.
+Listen, I got limited time with you, so let me get to this.

 I know you do.